 Which brings us to the second point.
-Besides from personal preferences for certain colors, colors also have a symbolic meaning.
+Besides a personal preferences for certain colors, colors also have a symbolic meaning.
 While we remember the colors of our preferred brands, at the same time, they tell us even more about this brand.
 Every color has a specific meaning.
 Red stands for passion, Blue for trust and stability.
 You can make use of color symbolism and influence how people perceive your brand.

 Lastly, having a fixed set of colors simplifies the design process for you.
 It helps you to establish a cohesive style you can use throughout all your designs.
 This speeds up the process and helps you to make design decisions with ease.

 Knowing your brand style